lunakoly/TuringMachineConstructor/README.md

 # About
 This code is an API for defining turing machines.

 Special thanks to _Undumendil_ for providing a turing machine implementation: https://github.com/Undumendil/tm.
+A Compiled version of `tm` is available under `out/tm` (compiled via Ubuntu on Windows).

 # Example